joolen/react-project-template/README.md

 │   └── containers  # Used for Redux connect
 │   └── routes      # Used for React-router
 │   │   └── index.tsx
 │   ├── sagas        # Used for Redux-saga
 │   │   └── index.ts # root saga
+│   ├── modules      # Redux modules
 │   ├── tests        # Used for Jest and Storyshots(Snapshot)
 │   │   └── __snapshots__ # snapshot
 │   │   │   └── storyshots.test.ts.snap
 │   │   └── reducers      # test code for reducers